carcme/btown_mvp/README.md

 - [ ] Add map pin on long press / look up long press location
 - [x] Move all keys to local.properties file

+- [ ] Create variant for only map app.. remove all Berlin based stuff

 - [x] Routing - removed all code and using Google instead... they seem to know what they're doing